Home Learning Policy

 - Occasional extra home learning that is linked to learning that takes place in school is given to the children via Tapestry.

 Emphasis on differentiation.
 Home learning is manageable as tasks are short but effective.

-- Spellings - this is through using methods that the learner has been previously taught.
-This would be followed by a weekly spelling check.
+- Spellings - This is through methods that the learner’s preferred method which has been previously taught.
+This is followed by a weekly spelling check.

 - Daily reading at home recorded in home/school books.

 - Half termly ‘Family Project’ linked closely to applying and using reading skills to research.
 Based on current Topic.
 Emphasis on family collaboration.

 The idea of the ‘Family Project’ is that the children have the opportunity to develop and apply their reading skills to research a fun activity.